 You don’t have to call in an entertainer or actor to create a spooky atmosphere.
 All it takes is putting a scary movie on in the background, or putting together a scary music playlist on a music app like Spotify.

 Still wondering what to do for a Halloween party and what supplies you need?
-Pop down to your local convenience store for further inspiration.
+Pop down to your local SPAR for more inspiration.